 Although it’s definitely total chaos dealing with three kids on weekends, we thoroughly enjoy our wonderful Sundays together.

 Need more Tokyo information?
-Don’t forget to check out our Tokyo Destination Guide as well as our Interactive Tokyo Trails!
+Don’t forget to check out our Tokyo Destination Guide!